Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Safe Ingredients

 First off, use safe ingredients.
 Many old (pre-1930 or so) cosmetic recipes call for ingredients that are known to be unsafe.
-Arsenic, lead, and mercury were once used in cosmetics–definitely unsafe!
-Certain essential oils may be unsafe in certain conditions For example, an essential oil that is an abortifactant probably shouldn’t be used in a product intended for pregnant women and certain essential oils are not recommended for use on children or babies.
+Arsenic, lead, and mercury were once used in cosmetics—those are all definitely unsafe!
+Certain essential oils may be unsafe in certain conditions.
+For example, an essential oil that is an abortifactant probably shouldn’t be used in a product intended for pregnant women.
+And certain essential oils are not recommended for use on children or babies.

 Sanitary Handling